Brotherhood of Saint George: History of the Brotherhood

-During its 20-year history surprisingly little is recorded about the Brotherhood.
+During its 20-year history, surprisingly little is recorded about the Brotherhood.
 William Sherwood, Bishop of Meath, during his brief and unpopular tenure as Lord Deputy of Ireland (1475–77), abolished the Brotherhood, but it was reconstituted in 1479.
-The 7th Earl of Kildare, who seems to have been the driving force behind it, had died in 1477 and several of the original brethren were dead by 1487 (although the order did have the right to fill vacancies in its membership, and as noted Prior Keating was chosen to fill one vacancy, while Lord Howth was replaced by his eldest son and heir).
+The 7th Earl of Kildare, who seems to have been the driving force behind it, had died in 1477 and several of the original brethren were dead by 1487 (although the order did have the right to fill vacancies in its membership, and as noted Prior Keating was chosen to fill one vacancy, while the 3rd Baron was replaced by his eldest son and heir).

 Suppression of the Order

 After the downfall of the House of York in 1485, the Anglo-Irish nobility, whose leaders made up the knights of the Brotherhood, remained strongly Yorkist in sympathy.
-Apart from Nicholas, 4th Baron Howth, son and heir of one of the original Brotherhood, who had a connection by marriage to the new Tudor dynasty, almost all of the noblemen who were associated with the Brotherhood supported the claims of the Yorkist pretender Lambert Simnel to the English Crown, and some of them followed him to his crushing defeat by Henry VII at the Battle of Stoke in 1487.
+Apart from Nicholas, 4th Baron Howth, son and heir of one of the original Companions, who had a connection by marriage to the new Tudor dynasty, almost all of the noblemen who were associated with the Brotherhood supported the claims of the Yorkist pretender Lambert Simnel to the English Crown, and some of them followed him to his crushing defeat by Henry VII at the Battle of Stoke in 1487.
 Although the victorious King Henry showed a remarkable degree of clemency towards the defeated rebels, and indeed towards Simnel himself (he became a servant in the royal household), this evidence of disloyalty to his dynasty may well explain the decision of Henry VII, who was not a trustful man by nature, to dissolve the Brotherhood in 1494.